 Haptic communication between humans and with robots

 Atsushi first showed that social factors influence force perception (Scientific Reports 2016).
-He further demonstrated that joint reaching movements are not appropriate to study haptic communication as both partners can largely use feedforward control to carry out it (PLoS ONE 2016).
+He further demonstrated that joint reaching movements are not appropriate to study haptic communication as both partners can largely use feedforward control to carry it out (PLoS ONE 2016).
 By examining the behaviours of two individuals when their right hands are physically connected, we could reveal how physical interaction with a partner changes one's own motor behaviour.
 In particular Ganesh and I could show that one improves with a better and even with a worse partner (Scientific Reports 2014), which suggests advantages of interactive paradigms for sport-training and physical rehabilitation.

 Furthermore, with Atsushi we showed through computational modelling that haptic information provided by touch and proprioception enables one to estimate the partners movement plan and use it to improve one own motor performance (Nature Human Behaviour 2017).
 We experimentally verified our model by embodying it in a robot partner, and checked that it induces the same improvements in motor performance in a human individual as interacting with a human partner.
 Atsushi further elucidated how the interaction mechanics influence haptic communication (PLoS Computational Biology 2018) and iand illustrated the advantages of haptic communication with multiple partners (eLife 2019).